deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/source/ee-defining-default-values.md

 ### P1 ----------------------------

-The reason why the default URL fails when you try to run the application is because it doesn't match the defined route.
+* The reason that I got an error when I requested the default URL for the application is that it didn't match the route I had defined.
 * The Default URL is expressed as ~/ to routing system and there are no segments in this string that can be matched to the controller and action variables defined by the simple route pattern.

 ### P2 ----------------------------